By Glen C. Strathy

 Any scene in which a character tries to do something and succeeds exactly according to his plan risks being a little dull.
 This is especially true for action scenes.

-So when you're writing your scene, look for places where things go wrong for the characters, where surprises and accidents happen, forcing the characters to improvise or change direction.
+So when you're writing action scenes, look for places where things can go wrong for the characters, where surprises and accidents happen, forcing the characters to improvise or change direction.
 Readers love seeing how characters handle unexpected problems -- whether they can pull success from the jaws of defeat.

 Okay, let's assume that you have done your preparation and answered those seven questions.
 You know what the scene is about, where it takes place, and who is involved.
 You also know enough about the type of action to write it authentically.
-The next step is to consider how to structure an effective action scene.
+The next secret of how to write actions scenes is to create an effective structure.
 And for that, turn to the next article, How to Write a Fight Scene (which covers the structure of action scenes as well).